rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 useful in this example).

-# What can't be used as receiver ?
+# What can't be used as the receiver?
 We can't use the following things as receiver types:

-- **methods** - if we define method on object type it can't be used as receiver type just like normal function.
+- **methods** - if we define method on object type it can't be used as receiver type just like a normal function.
-- **interfaces** - in Go interfaces are defining set of actions possible for type.
+- **interfaces** - in Go interfaces are defining set of actions possible for the type.
 They are not defining actual implementation.
     That's why they can't be used as receivers for methods, because methods are about implementation.

 # Summary
-In this post I presented what kinds of objects in Go can be used as function receiver arguments.
+In this post, I presented what kinds of objects in Go can be used as function receiver arguments.
 As you can see various types of receivers and methods in Go are very usable and they are complementing normal functions.